Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Can first-aid kits or cabinets be locked?

-OSHA addresses this issue in a January 23, 2007, Letter of Interpretation in which the agency states, “yes, first-aid cabinets can be locked; however, they must be readily accessible in the event of an emergency.
+OSHA addresses this issue in a January 23, 2007, letter of interpretation in which the agency states, “Yes, first-aid cabinets can be locked; however, they must be readily accessible in the event of an emergency.
 Locking the cabinet may limit accessibility.”
-Therefore, employers need to ensure that employees and/or first-aid providers/emergency responders can get to the key and the supplies in an emergency.
+Therefore, employers need to ensure that employees and/or first-aid providers/emergency responders can quickly get to the key and the supplies in an emergency.
+If adequate first-aid supplies were not available when needed, then the employer would be in violation of 1910.151(b).